Enforcement Acts

 The Enforcement Acts were three bills that were passed by the United States Congress between 1870 and 1871.
-They were criminal codes that protected African Americans' right to vote, to hold office, to serve on juries, and receive equal protection of laws.
+They were criminal codes that protected African Americans' rights to vote, to hold office, to serve on juries, and receive equal protection of laws.
 Passed under the presidency of Ulysses S. Grant, the laws also allowed the federal government to intervene when states did not act to protect these rights.
 The acts passed following the ratification of the Fourteenth Amendment to the US Constitution, which gave full citizenship to anyone born in the United States or freed slaves, and the Fifteenth Amendment, which banned racial discrimination in voting.

 At the time, the lives of all newly freed slaves, as well as their political and economic rights, were being threatened.
 This threat led to the creation of the Enforcement Acts.

 Goal

 The main goal in creating these acts was to improve conditions for black people and freed slaves.
 The main target was the Ku Klux Klan, a white supremacy organization, which was targeting Black people, and later other groups.
 Although this act was meant to fight the KKK and help black people and freedmen, many states were reluctant to take such relatively extreme actions, for several reasons.
 Some politicians at the state and federal levels were either members of the Klan, or did not have enough strength to fight the Klan.
 Another goal of these acts was to achieve national unity, by creating a country where all races were considered equal under the law.